NerOcrO/replay-without-advertisings/README.md

 ## HOW IT WORKS

-Testing your app
+Testing your app on local
-> npm test

-Compiling your app
-> mkdir dist
-> npm run-script build
+> npm dev

 Ready for the production!
 > npm start